SOPSLab/AmoebotSim/docs/source/scripting/scripting.rst

 .. image:: graphics/scriptinganimation.gif

 .. note::
-  As seen in the video demonstration, the simulator will likely emit a message reading *"Not Responding"* while the script is in the process of executing.
+  While the script is in the process of executing, the simulator window may emit a message reading *"Not Responding"*.
   Ignore this error message; it is simply acknowledging that graphics are not currently being updating.